mpv-player/mpv/DOCS/man/mpv.rst

     ``mpv '--vo=opengl:icc-profile="file with spaces.icc",xv'``

-Shells may actually strip some quotes from the string passed to the commandline, so the example quotes the string twice, ensuring that mpv recieves the ``"`` quotes.
+Shells may actually strip some quotes from the string passed to the commandline, so the example quotes the string twice, ensuring that mpv receives the ``"`` quotes.

 The ``[...]`` form of quotes wraps everything between ``[`` and ``]``.
 It's